DeLoSoCode/DeLoSo/README.md

 4.optimization bugs folder:

 This folder encompasses optimization bugs discovered in the Vivado and Yosys logic synthesis tools.
-Each bug file includes a bug_description.txt, providing details on the triggering conditions and an explanation of the bug issues.
+Each bug file includes a bug_description.pdf, providing details on the triggering conditions and an explanation of the bug issues.
 ***

 ### Here are the details of these bugs